SEO Keyword Research Quick Guide

 ✔ Keyword Intent

-As an example, if you had a pizza shop, the keyword “pizza dough” would be relevant to your business, but not necessarily to your bottom line, since you don’t sell dough, but actual pizzas.
+For example, if you had a pizza shop, the keyword “pizza dough” would be relevant to your business but not necessarily to your bottom line since you don’t sell dough but actual pizzas.

 You want keywords that have buyer intent (aka commercial intent).
 In other words, keywords that show someone is actively looking to make a purchase.